According to the DfE, safeguarding and promoting the welfare of children is defined as:

 These policies apply to all who come into contact with children and young people at Riverside School.

-If in doubt, anyone with concerns should seek advice from the Designated Safeguarding Lead (DSL) Tracey Millar or DDSLs, Andrew Hall, Fiona Blyth or Marin Cox.
+If in doubt, anyone with concerns should seek advice from the Designated Safeguarding Lead (DSL) Tracey Millar or DDSLs, Andrew Hall, Fiona Blyth or Martin Cox.